February 19, 2021

-Post-Election — By attending this session, you will learn:
+Post-Election — By attending this session, you will:

-- Understand the eﬀects of socioeconomic factors, race, ethnicity, gender, sexual orientation and other patient characteristics on health inequities and identify ways to mitigate them in your own practice or organization
+- Associate the eﬀects of socioeconomic factors, race, ethnicity, gender, sexual orientation and other patient characteristics on health inequities and identify ways to mitigate them in your own practice or organization

-- Understand the components of policies and practices that have been shown to contribute to inclusive workplace environments, and enhance recruitment, development, advancement and retention of women and minorities in the healthcare workforce
+- Identify components of policies and practices that have been shown to contribute to inclusive workplace environments, and enhance recruitment, development, advancement and retention of women and minorities in the healthcare workforce

-- Understand the eﬀect of patient and provider biases on healthcare outcomes; describe ways to mitigate the eﬀect of these biases
+- Relate the eﬀect of patient and provider biases on healthcare outcomes; describe ways to mitigate the eﬀect of these biases

 Raul Garza, MBA, CEO, Aunt Martha’s Health and Wellness Center